-The site is to be developed to include up to 505 residential dwellings, commercial space and associated parking spaces and landscaping.
+The site is to be developed to include up to 199 residential dwellings, with 310 associated parking spaces and landscaping.
 The site is currently undeveloped land with existing residential properties located to the north with other residential units to the north under construction.
 To the south of the proposed development site there is a builder's yard.
 The site is bounded to the east by The Wisp.
 To the west is open green space with the Royal Infirmary located just beyond.
 The applicant should note that the proposed level of development exceeds the level set out in the Local Development Plan (LDP) and associated Transport Appraisal.
 It is understood that this land is classified as Greenspace in the LDP